Smooth backfitting of proportional hazards with multiplicative components: Introduction

 \section{Introduction}

-Purely unconstrained nonparametric models suffer from the curse of dimensionality in high dimensional data spaces.
-Most often, some structure has to be introduced to stabilize the system and to allow to visualize, interpret, extrapolate and forecast the properties of the underlying data.
-The smooth backfitting algorithm of \citet{Mammen:etal:99} considered the simplest nonparametric structure in the regression context - the additive structure - and it has been a successful update of kernel smoothing regression backfitting algorithms with many theoretical and practical advantages to earlier approaches of regression backfitting.
-The still to this day popular regression backfitting algorithms of \citet{Hastie:Tibshirani:90} are numerical iterating-procedures estimating one component given the estimates of the rest.
-In contrast the smooth backfitter is a direct projection of the data down onto the structured space of interest.
-This direct relationship between data and estimates gives a more solid grip on what is being estimated and the theoretical properties underlying it, see also \citet{Nielsen:Sperlich:05}.
+Nonparametric models suffer from the curse of dimensionality in high dimensional data spaces.
+Random forests \citep{Breiman:01} circumvent the dimensionality problem by assuming that not all variables are relevant and that the function of interest can be approximated well by piecewise constant functions; see \cite{Wright:Ziegler:17} for a recent survival implementation.
+An alternative is to introduce some structure that stabilizes the system.
+Introducing structure has the additional advantage that it allows to visualize, interpret, extrapolate and forecast the properties of the underlying data.
+In this paper, we concentrate on structured models.
+The smooth backfitting algorithm of \citet{Mammen:etal:99} consideres the simplest nonparametric structure in the regression context - the additive structure.
+It has many theoretical and practical advantages to earlier approaches of regression backfitting.
+The popular regression backfitting approach of \citet{Hastie:Tibshirani:90} are numerical iterating-procedures estimating one component given the estimates of the rest.
+In contrast, smooth backfitting is a direct projection of the data down onto the structured space of interest.
+This direct relationship between data and estimates gives a more solid grip on what is being estimated and the theoretical properties underlying it, see also \citet{Nielsen:Sperlich:05} and \citet{Huang:Yu:19}.
 The purpose of this paper is to introduce smooth backfitting to the field of survival analysis and nonparametric smooth hazard estimation.
 While the additive structure is the most natural and most widely used in regression, the multiplicative structure seems more natural in hazard estimation.
-The omnipresent Cox regression model is a proportional hazard model and many extensions and alternatives to the Cox hazard model have been formulated in a multiplicative framework.
-We have therefore chosen the multiplicative hazard structure as the natural place to start when introducing smooth backfitting to survival analysis.
-Smooth multiplicative backfitting is theoretically more challenging than additive smooth backfitting.
-The smooth backfitting multiplicative regression structure was analysed in detail by \citet{Yu:etal:08} as a special case of general additive models. \citet{Yu:etal:08} proved that the multiplicative structure - in contrast to the simpler additive regression models - provides asymptotic theory with a number of non-trivial interactions between exposure available in different directions.
-Naturally, the asymptotics provided here for smooth backfitting of multiplicative hazards contain similar interactive components in the asymptotic theory.
-We are able to provide a simple algorithm first projecting the data down onto an unconstrained estimator, and then further projecting the unconstrained estimator down onto the multiplicative space of interest.
+The omnipresent Cox regression model is a proportional hazard model (also known as Cox proportional hazard model) and many extensions and alternatives to the Cox regression model have been formulated in a multiplicative framework.
+We will therefore consider the multiplicative structure in this paper.
+It can be used in applications to test Cox regression or other proportional hazard models either visually or quantitatively.
+But this is beyond the scope of this paper.
+Multiplicative smooth backfitting is theoretically more challenging than additive smooth backfitting.
+The smooth backfitting multiplicative regression structure was analysed by \citet{Yu:etal:08} as a special case of generalized additive models. \citet{Yu:etal:08} showed that the multiplicative structure - in contrast to the simpler additive case - provides asymptotic theory with a number of non-trivial interactions between exposure available in different directions.
+Naturally, the asymptotics provided here for smooth backfitting of multiplicative hazards contains similar interactive components in the asymptotic theory.
+The survival projection introduced in this paper is different and less intuitive than the nonparametric regression considered in \citet{Mammen:etal:99, Mammen:etal:01}.
+As in density estimation, see \citet{Jones:93}, hazard estimation requires a projection of a dirac-delta-sequence related to the jumps of the counting process, see also \citet{Nielsen:98} and \citet{Nielsen:Tanggaard:01}.
+We provide a simple algorithm first projecting the data down onto an unstructured estimator, and then further projecting the unstructured estimator down onto the multiplicative space of interest.
 Our numerical algorithms are greatly simplified by a new principle of weighting the projection according to the final estimates.